 E Major

-With E Major you will use the same finger pattern as we have used in the other major scales (crossing your thumb after the third finger on your right hand etc.).
+With E major, use the same finger pattern as in the other major scales (crossing your thumb after the third finger on your right hand, etc.).

-Below you can see the written music of the E Major Scale, with the associated fingers involved.
-Remember the sharps that are detailed in the key signature!
+Below, see the written music of the E Major Scale, with all the fingers involved.
+And please do remember the four sharps we have introduced you to!

 Famous E Major Song Examples